-Like most major European nations, your best bet for going from city to city is going to be via the train.
+Like most major European nations, your best bet for going from city to city is going to be via train.
 Trains are easy to use and they tend to be very cheap.
-Also, for a British reader in particular, you might find it a shock to see that they actually run on time in Italy!
+Also, for a British reader, in particular, you might find it a shock to see that they actually run on time in Italy!

 That’s right: trains aren’t as tardy as they can be in other countries.
-With Italy, trains are easy to get around on.
+In Italy, trains are easy to get around on.
 They are many, they cheap, and they are accurate (for the most part) with regards to train times.

 Most restaurants won’t open until 7PM (or later) for dinner

 This might seem odd, but in Italy most restaurants have set hours for lunch and dinner.
 For lunch it is usually from 12:00 to 2pm.
 In other nations you can expect to go for breakfast, lunch, and dinner – all throughout the day.
 Italy, though, is different.
 Instead, you should only be expecting to wait a little to come for a meal at dinner time.

 Keep that in mind if you intend to head out for food.
 Most of the time, you will be limited to street food vendors, cafeterias, and fast food outlets.
 The restaurants, though, are worth waiting to open!

 Also, please note that if you do choose to eat out in Italy then you might have to pay a “Coperto”.
 Your coperto in an Italian restaurant is a per-person fee.
 Most restaurants charge a coperto and this is usually around 4 Euros per person.

 Italy has had this charge for many years, and you should get used to it on to the price of your bill.
 Please note that it’s not a tip – you still should tip if you wish.

 Instead, it’s coverage to pay for things like bread, oil, salt, and other confectioneries.